Classes and Planning

 New students

 Residency status for new students is determined by the information provided in your application for admission.
 Initial residency status is established by the Office of Admissions.
-If you are classified as a nonresident (out-of-state), your tuition rate is higher than those classified as residents (in-state).
-New students should review their residency status and contact the Admissions Office if they believe they have been classified incorrectly.
-Any student requesting review should submit the CSU Residence Questionnaire and supporting documents.
-For those who may qualify, they should also submit the California Nonresident Tuition Exemption Request (AB540) and supporting documents.
+If you are classified as a nonresident (out-of-state), you will be charged out-of-state tuition.
+New students should review their residency status carefully and contact the Admissions Office if they believe they have been classified incorrectly.
+If you are unsure of what your status is, please email the office at admissions@csumb.edu

 Continuing students